The past ten years have brought a sea-change in what citizens and governments expect

 The California Consumer Privacy Act (CCPA) to be implemented as of 1 January 2020, is also a significant step forward for privacy rights and consumer protection.
 It may serve as a guidance for several US states such as Massachusetts, New York, Utah, North Dakota, and Washington.

 Federal legislative hearings are also taking place in 2020 on that very topic.

 On the road to the virtual driver's license

 So when will we have a digital driver's license on our mobile phone?

 Today you can already do a lot with a smartphone.
-And the trend for on-phone payment, loyalty or travel applications may yet bring the driver's license to your mobile.
-While a driver's license primarily confirms identity and driving rights, a virtual driver's license also called mobile driver's license or
+And the trend for on-phone payment, loyalty, or travel applications may yet bring the driver's license to your mobile.
+While a driver's license primarily confirms identity and driving rights, a virtual driver's license, also called a mobile driver's license or

-Though the mobile driver's license still has some distance to travel before becoming a complement or replacement to the plastic license we're used to, there's clearly an interest with other countries like Australia and India also looking into this option.
+Though the mobile driver's license still has some distance to travel before becoming a complement or replacement to the plastic license we are used to, there's an interest in other countries like Australia, Brasil, and the UK also looking into this option.

 From eID to national identity schemes

 Digital identity management is at the heart of the Internet economy as a key enabler for trust and innovation.
 Many countries are now putting in place the framework of their